Slovak development cooperation: Why Slovakia helps

-Slovakia shares in the responsibility for promoting sustainable development globally, and that is why it has committed itself to the fulfilment of the Sustainable Development Goals and Agenda 2030, together with other countries.
-It’s not only a moral commitment; it’s a tool for building a more stable, peaceful, prosperous, and equitable world.
+Slovakia recognizes its responsibility for sustainable development and, alongside other nations, is committed to achieving the Sustainable Development Goals and Agenda 2030.
+It is not only a moral obligation but also a pathway to building a more stable, peaceful, prosperous, and equitable world.

-2008: The official transition from the status of beneficiary to aid provider was complete.
+2008: The official transition from being a beneficiary to an aid provider has been completed.

 2013: Slovakia became the 27th member of the OECD’s Development Assistance Committee (DAC) – the leading international forum for providers of development co-operation.
 The DAC serves as a forum for policy coordination for the world’s leading donors, defines standards and rules in key areas of development cooperation and fosters the exchange of knowledge and experience.
 The DAC also sets the standards for ODA eligibility and assembles statistics on aid flows worldwide.